Jakarta Outer Ring Road 2

-Jakarta Outer Ringroad 2 (Indonesian: Jalan Tol Lingkar Luar Jakarta 2) or JORR 2 is an under-construction toll road circling the Greater Jakarta area, running roughly parallel with the Jakarta Outer Ring Road (JORR 1) in Indonesia.
-This toll road will connect Soekarno-Hatta International Airport to Cilincing, crossing Tangerang, South Tangerang, Depok, Bekasi, Bekasi Regency. and North Jakarta.
+Jakarta Outer Ring Road 2 (Indonesian: Jalan Tol Lingkar Luar Jakarta 2) or JORR 2 is a controlled-access toll road circling the Greater Jakarta area, running roughly parallel with the Jakarta Outer Ring Road (JORR 1) in Indonesia.
+This toll road connects Soekarno-Hatta International Airport to Cilincing, crossing Tangerang, South Tangerang, Depok, Bekasi, Bekasi Regency. and North Jakarta.
 It is expected to be able to relieve the traffic of other toll roads in the Greater Jakarta area.

 The length of this toll road is 110 km which is divided into seven sections, being Cengkareng-Kunciran (14.9 km), Kunciran-Serpong (11.19 km), Serpong-Cinere (10.14 km), Cinere-Jagorawi-Cimanggis (14.64 km), Cimanggis-Cibitung (25.39 km), Cibitung-Cilincing (34 km), and access to Tanjung Priok (16.7 km).

 Sections

 JORR 2 is divided into several sections: